anabasis/nodejs/KMS/jkms/content/SPLUNK/개발/07.SPLUNK_SDK_PYTHON/en_07_howto_modular.md

 Some examples of modular inputs include:

-- Real-time Windows performance monitoring: A perfmon input that runs a separate process for every input defined.
+- [Real-time Windows performance monitoring](http://docs.splunk.com/Documentation/Splunk/latest/Data/Real-timeWindowsperformancemonitoring) : A perfmon input that runs a separate process for every input defined.
-- Splunk Add-on for Microsoft PowerShell: A modular input that runs PowerShell 3.0 scripts to collect data.
+- [Splunk Add-on for Microsoft PowerShell](http://splunk-base.splunk.com/apps/82353/splunk-add-on-for-microsoft-powershell) : A modular input that runs PowerShell 3.0 scripts to collect data.
-- Twitter example: A modular input that streams JSON data from a Twitter source to Splunk Enterprise.
+- [Twitter example](http://docs.splunk.com/Documentation/Splunk/latest/AdvancedDev/ModInputsExample#Twitter_example) : A modular input that streams JSON data from a Twitter source to Splunk Enterprise.
-- Amazon S3 example: A modular input that streams data from the Amazon S3 data storage service to Splunk Enterprise.
+- [Amazon S3 example](http://docs.splunk.com/Documentation/Splunk/latest/AdvancedDev/ModInputsExample#S3_example) : A modular input that streams data from the Amazon S3 data storage service to Splunk Enterprise.

 The Splunk SDK for Python enables you to use Python to create new modular inputs for Splunk Enterprise.
 This section of the Splunk SDK for Python documentation will show you how to create modular inputs using Python, and then how to integrate them with your Splunk Enterprise app.